luisgdelafuente/hal149com/src/content/posts/true-ai-no-artificial.md

 ---
-title: "True AI won't have anything artificial about it."
+title: "True AI won't have anything artificial about it"
 description: "Examining the oversimplified narratives surrounding AI and why the term 'artificial intelligence' should be abandoned in favor of a more nuanced understanding of intelligence."
 date: 2025-08-24
 author: "Luis García de la Fuente"